 The standard method of evaluating cervical canal stenosis was historically the sagittal diameter in millimeters, using various cut-offs 1.
 In two articles published in 1986 and 1987 1,2 American orthopedic surgeon Joseph Torg (fl.
 2018) and American radiologist Helene Pavlov (fl.
 2018) et al. introduced the ratio method in order to reduce inter- and intraobserver error caused by variance in magnification and landmarking.

-This method uses the ratio of the diameter of cervical canal to the width of the cervical body, with a ratio of <0.8 on the lateral view taken as an indication of cervical stenosis 1.
+This method uses the ratio of the diameter of the cervical canal to the width of the cervical body, with a ratio of <0.8 on the lateral view taken as an indication of cervical stenosis 1.

 This ratio is variously referred to as the Torg ratio 3, the Pavlov ratio 3,4, the Torg-Pavlov ratio 5, or the canal-to-body ratio 3.